 Hello!
 Got questions as to how and when to divide perennials?
 You’ve come to the right place.
-I just finished dividing some perennials and thought I would share the steps you need to know to divide perennial flowers successfully!
-In this example I will be dividing a New England Aster perennial, similar to the one pictured below.
+I frequently divide perennials to increase the size of my flower garden for free!
 See what perennials can be divided, when they should be divided, how they should be divided, and what you shouldn’t divide.

 What time of year should you divide perennials?